LCR-ADS-Lab/LxGrTagger-Documentation/docs/fgrd tags/4_vbmain/4_cat7.md

 # incomp

 1. Descriptions
-    - complement clause controleld by a preposition
+    - complement clause controlled by a preposition
     - *(Content to be added)*
 2. Tag
     - `incomp`